Node.js REPL, Inspector, Watch Mode, and SEA

 > await readFile('package.json', 'utf8').then(s => s.length)

 Await also changes prompt timing.
-The REPL receives a complete input unit, starts evaluation, observes that the result path is asynchronous, and waits before printing the final value.
-The process can still run other queued work while the Promise is pending because the event loop keeps moving.
-The prompt just withholds the next input turn until that awaited expression settles.
+The REPL receives a complete input unit, starts evaluation, sees that the result path is asynchronous, and waits before printing the final value.
+The event loop still keeps moving while the Promise is pending.
+The prompt simply does not accept the next input turn until the awaited expression settles.

 > setTimeout(() => console.log('timer'), 10)